xanansah/hugo/content/loans/david-tennant.md

 site_name = "TotallyMoney"
 title = ""
 type = "article"
+url = ""
 [seo.twitter]
 card = "summary"
 site = "@TotallyMoney"

 +++
-Some king of actor.
+Some kind of actor.
 Was Doctor Who for a time, but no longer.

 Although he is a "Doctor", he is by no means a medical practitioner.